 Cloud and Network Access

-• Where possible only use your organisation’s trusted networks or cloud services and comply with any organisational rules and procedures about cloud or network access, log in and data sharing.
+• Where possible only use your organisation’s trusted networks or cloud services, and complying with any organisational rules and procedures about cloud or network access, login and, data sharing.

 • If you are working without cloud or network access, ensure any locally stored data is adequately backed up in a secure manner.

 • It’s important to remember that data protection applies to not only electronically stored or processed data, but also personal data in manual form (such as paper records) where it is, or is intended to be, part of filing system.

 • Where you are working remotely with paper records, take steps to ensure the security and confidentiality of these records, such as by keeping them locked in a filing cabinet or drawer when not in use, disposing of them securely (e.g. shredding) when no longer needed, and making sure they are not left somewhere where they could be misplaced or stolen.